 Not a single day passes that I am not incredibly grateful to get up in the morning so that I have an opportunity to ring that bell.
 Not a single day.
 It’s a shame that this appreciation comes at the cost of a deadly disease.

 I want you to ring the bell, too.
 Don’t wait until you have cancer to do it.
 So for Breast Cancer Awareness Month, I urge you to schedule your mammogram.
 If you have dense breasts, get a 3-D mammogram that can more accurately sift through the dark tissue and find the thief.

-To make your annual exam more fun, Medical Center of Lewisville is hosting a Mammo Pajama Party with Solis Mammography on Thursday, October 20 from 5-8 p.m.
-You can wear your comfiest PJs, enjoy free food and drinks, win fabulous door prizes and get a ticket for a free chair massage or mini manicure when you register.
+To make your annual exam more fun, Medical City Lewisville is hosting a Mammo Pajama Party with Solis Mammography on Thursday, October 19, 2017, from 5-8 p.m.
+You can wear your comfiest PJs and enjoy an evening of delicious food, free spa treatments, health education and fun prizes.

 Medical City Healthcare joins Janet this October Breast Cancer Awareness Month to celebrate breast cancer survivors, honor breast cancer patients and remember those who have passed.
 We urge you to schedule your screening mammogram online at one of our Solis Mammography locations or any location that is convenient for you.

 For fast, emergency care when you need it most, look to one of our many Medical City ER locations across North Texas.
 With average wait times posted online, if you do have an emergency, you can spend less time waiting and more time on the moments that matter most.

 Janet St. James is the Assistant Vice President of Strategic Communications for Medical City Healthcare and a former award-winning WFAA-TV reporter specializing in health, harried mother of 3 teenagers and a straight-shooting breast cancer blogger dedicated to helping people lead healthier lives.